2019 Novak Djokovic tennis season: Miami Open

 After his early exit at Indian Wells, Djokovic played at the Miami Open where he had previously won six times.
 After defeating Bernard Tomic and Federico Delbonis, Djokovic faced Roberto Bautista Agut.
 Djokovic won the first set and went a break up in second set, before a rain delay that seemingly disrupted his momentum.
 Djokovic eventually lost the match in three sets.
 After 41 straight wins, it was the first time Djokovic had lost in Miami after winning the first set.
 After the match, Djokovic admitted being affected by off-court distractions during the tournament.

-Clay Court Season
+Clay court season

 Monte-Carlo Masters

 Djokovic's clay court season commenced at the Monte Carlo Masters, which was played in the third week of April.
 Djokovic received an opening round bye, and made his clay court debut against Philipp Kohlschreiber in the second round, which he won in three tight sets.
 He reached the quarterfinals, where he lost to Daniil Medvedev in three sets.